Article 13(1) of the 1991 Constitution of Equatorial Guinea (as amended) guarantees enjoyment by "every citizen" of

 There is a paramilitary police and a gendarmerie in Equatorial Guinea.
-There is reported to be national legislation governing police use of force a 2015 law on maintaining public order.
+National legislation governing police use of force is contained in a 2015 law on maintaining public order.
 The law was revised in 2019 to authorise the security forces to use non-violent means before resorting to force and that any use of firearms be necessary and proportionate.
 Under international law, police use of firearms is restricted to where it is necessary to confront an imminent threat of death or serious injury or a grave and proximate threat to life.

 In July 2018, Human Rights Watch stated that there was "credible evidence that Guinea’s security forces used excessive lethal force and engaged in other unprofessional conduct during violent street protests in February and March 2018.
 No member of the police or gendarmes has been arrested or charged."
 In an interview with Human Rights Watch, General Ibrahima Baldé, the commander of the gendarmerie and head of the election security force, said that all security force members under his control are strictly forbidden from carrying or using firearms when responding to demonstrations and denied that any officers carry them.
 “If I saw a gendarme with a firearm, I would intervene immediately,” he said.
 A senior official at the Security and Civilian Protection Ministry, which oversees the police, said that police were only permitted to wear riot equipment when policing demonstrations or strikes and do not carry firearms.
 He said, however, that security forces did not have adequate anti-riot equipment and urged Guinea’s partners to provide funds to assist the police and gendarmes to obtain the necessary material.

 Article 126 of the Constitution determines that the functions of the Defender of the People (Defensor del Pueblo) are: